Houston Texans: Andrew Jackson, ILB, Western Kentucky

 Kansas City Chiefs: Tevin Reese, WR, Baylor

-Reese was well on his way to 2013 being his best season of a good collegiate career before having to undergo wrist surgery.
+Reese was well on his way to 2013 being his best season of a good collegiate career before undergoing wrist surgery.
 Across his first seven games this year, he caught 33 passes for 824 yards with eight touchdowns.

 Reese was the secondary receiver to Terrance Williams in 2012, but Reese still caught 53 passes for 957 yards and nine touchdowns.
 As a sophomore in 2011, he was the third receiver behind Williams and Kendall Wright.
 With Robert Griffin III at quarterback, Reese caught 51 passes for 877 yards and seven scores.
 He had 45 receptions for 401 yards as a freshman.